China demands U.S. explain spying allegations linked to Australian missions

 "We hope and expect that Australia can work hard with China in this regard."

-China, a major trading partner in the midst of negotiations on a free-trade agreement with Australia, expressed concern this week after Australia's newly elected government said it was upholding a ban on China's Huawei Technologies Co Ltd from bidding for work on the country's $38 billion (23.7 billion pounds) National Broadband Network.
+China, a major trading partner in the midst of negotiations on a free-trade agreement with Australia, expressed concern earlier this week after Australia's newly elected government said it was upholding a ban on China's Huawei Technologies Co Ltd from bidding for work on the country's $38 billion National Broadband Network.

 The political uproar over alleged U.S. eavesdropping on close European allies produced an unusual defence from the National Security Agency this week - NSA Director General Keith Alexander said it was the Europeans themselves who did the spying, and then handed the data to the Americans.